salvadorxe/portfolio-1/src/content/projects/network-tree.md

       images:
         - ./images/user2.png
     - quote: "Can a contact belong to more than one group?
 I would want a flexible way to import specific contacts or add entirely new ones"
-      designChange: Improve flow of contact import and creation.
-Show associations to groups more clearly.
+      designChange: Improve flow of contact import and manual creation.
+Make function of grouping more apparent in design.
       images:
         - ./images/user3.png
 showcase: